 Approximately 80 per cent of the population will suffer from serious back pain at some point in their adult lives.

-Back pain often occurs due to a sports injury but sometimes something as simple as bending over to pick up a pencil or tie a shoe lace can leave you bedridden for days.
+Back pain often occurs due to a sports injury but sometimes something as simple as bending over to pick up a pencil or tie your shoe lace can leave you bed ridden for days!

 There are many other causes of low back pain such as a sudden trauma from a car accident, a bad day on the links, a herniated disc or weak muscles that finally just ‘give’.
 Whatever the cause, low back pain stinks!